-- Board of Directors' composition and preparation and organization of the Board of Directors' work (I), - limitations of the authority of General Management (II), - procedures of internal control and risk management implemented by the Company (III).
+- Board of Directors' composition and preparation and organization of the Board of Directors' work - limitations imposed on Management authority (II), - procedures of internal control and risk management implemented by the Company (III).

-I. Board of Directors' composition and preparation and organization of the Board of Directors'work
+I. Board of Directors' composition and preparation and organization of the Board of Directors work